 Check out our guides for how to pack to move house .

 Ask your removal company if they provide labels to help identify what items go where.
 For example, at Bournes we provide stickers for ‘storage’ and ‘direct’ which help label furniture and boxes so the crews know what to take to storage and what to deliver directly.

 It's also a great idea to label boxes with the room and rough idea of contents to make unpacking easier.

-Make sure you've completed any tasks you are responsible the night before the move, for example dismantling any furniture or taking down pictures.
+Make sure you've completed any tasks you are responsible for the night before the move, for example dismantling any furniture or taking down pictures.

-6. Moving day
+6. Moving Day